pelenupe/2equals12/README.md

 - 📱 Mobile-responsive design, including safe-area padding for iPhones
 - 🎨 Custom styling with TailwindCSS, Monoton and Oswald fonts

+### Progressive Web App (PWA)

+- The 2 Equals 12 site also includes basic PWA support with a `manifest.json` and `service-worker.js` for offline caching and app-like behavior.
+- Users on Android can install the site to their home screen, enabling faster access and minimal browser chrome.
+- While iOS does not support automatic PWA install banners, the site is also published to the Apple App Store and Google Play for a full app experience.

 ## Live Demo

 👉 [Visit the live app](https://app.2equals12.com)